Lennard-Jones fluid

 Molecular dynamics

 The system is now ready.
-Let us continue filling up the input script and adding commands to perform a molecular dynamics simulation that will start from the final state of the previous energy minimization step.
+Let us continue by completing the input script and adding commands to perform a molecular dynamics simulation, starting from the final state of the previous energy minimization step.

 Background Information – What is molecular dynamics?